uu-python/day5-datacontainers/exercises.md

 ## 2. Scikit-Learn
+For this exercise you need to have scikit-learn installed (you can try to install it with pip)

 Tutorials are taken from [https://github.com/justmarkham/scikit-learn-videos](https://github.com/justmarkham/scikit-learn-videos)

 #### a.
 Download the jupyter notebook tutorial [03_getting_started_with_iris.ipynb](https://github.com/justmarkham/scikit-learn-videos/raw/master/03_getting_started_with_iris.ipynb) and familiarize yourself with the Iris dataset and the terminology of Machine Learning